 Location: 1401 East Memorial Drive, near white brick batch tower.
 The location is the original site of Ball Brothers Glass Manufacturing Company, Muncie.
-(Delaware County, Indiana) - This marker has been removed for repairs and will be reinstalled as soon as possible.
+(Delaware County, Indiana)

 Installed 2008 Indiana Historical Bureau and Minnetrista

 Company incorporated in New York 1886 to manufacture glassware (particularly fruit jars).
 Brothers Edmund, Frank, George, William, and Lucius Ball all were trustees.
 Company - promised money, land, and free natural gas - came to Muncie; first glassware produced here 1888.
 Led nation in production of fruit jars by 1900.

 Ball Brothers expanded its operations in Muncie and into other states.
 Company diversified holdings into plastics, rubber, and aerospace technology.
 Closed Muncie plant 1962; moved corporate offices 1998.
 Company and owners contributed to the state and nation's economy and culture in many significant ways.

 Company incorporated in New York 1886 to manufacture glassware (particularly fruit jars).
 Brothers Edmund, Frank, George, William, and Lucius Ball all were trustees.(1) Company - promised money, land, and free natural gas(2) - came to Muncie; first glassware produced here 1888.(3) Led nation in production of fruit jars by 1900.(4)

 Ball Brothers expanded its operations in Muncie(5)and into other states.
 Company diversified holdings into plastics, rubber, and aerospace technology.
 (6)(7) Closed Muncie plant(8)1962; moved corporate offices 1998.(9)Company and owners contributed to the state and nation's economy and culture in many significant ways.(10)